Tha Chin River: Regional names

 The Tha Chin river has many regional names.
 After it splits from Chao Phraya River at Chai Nat, it is called Makham Thao River or Khlong Makham Thao; while passing Suphan Buri it is the Suphan River; while passing Nakhon Pathom it becomes the Nakhon Chai Si River.
 Only near its mouth at Samut Sakhon does it become the Tha Chin River, named after the former name of Samut Sakhon.
 The name Tha Chin is the convention used in most scientific documents.

-The name "Tha Chin" literally means "Chinese pier."
+The name "Tha Chin" literally means "Chinese pier".
 More than a thousand years ago, the area where the river now flows, in what is today Samut Sakhon province, was home to a large Chinese community.
 Their descendants still live there today.
-For this reason, the area is also known in the Teochew dialect as "Leng Kia Chu" (龍仔厝; pinyin: lóng zǐ cuò), which means "home of the descendants of the dragon."
+For this reason, the area is also known in the Teochew dialect as "Leng Kia Chu" (龍仔厝 (lóng zǐ cuò)), which means "home of the descendants of the dragon".